Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Introduction

-Dictionary learning has been applied to CS-MRI as a sparse basis for reconstruction (e.g., LOST \cite{ref19} and DLMRI \cite{ref20}).
+Dictionary learning has previously been applied to CS-MRI to learn a sparse basis for reconstruction, e.g., \cite{ref19}.
 With these methods, parameters such as the dictionary size and patch sparsity are preset, and algorithms are considered that are non-Bayesian.
-In this paper, we consider a new dictionary learning algorithm for CS-MRI that is based on Bayesian nonparametric statistics.
-Specifically, we consider the beta process as a nonparametric prior for a dictionary learning model that provides the sparse representation necessary for CS-MRI reconstruction.
-The beta process is a method for generating measures on infinite parameter spaces that can be employed in latent factor models \cite{ref35b}\cite{ref35a}; in this case the latent factors are the dictionary elements and the measure is a value in $(0,1]$ that gives the corresponding activation probability.
-While the dictionary is theoretically infinite in size, through posterior inference the beta process learns a representation that is both sparse in dictionary size and in the dictionary usage for any given patch.
+In this paper, we consider a new dictionary learning algorithm for CS-MRI that is motivated by Bayesian nonparametric statistics.
+Specifically, we consider a nonparametric dictionary learning model called BPFA \cite{ref32} that uses the beta process to learn the sparse representation necessary for CS-MRI reconstruction.
+The beta process is an effective prior for nonparametric learning of latent factor models; in this case the latent factors correspond to dictionary elements.
+While the dictionary size is therefore infinite in principle, through posterior inference the beta process learns a suitably compact dictionary in which the signal can be sparsely represented.

-The proposed Bayesian nonparametric model gives an alternative approach to dictionary learning for CS-MRI reconstruction to those previously considered.
-We derive a Markov Chain Monte Carlo (MCMC) sampling algorithm for stochastic optimization of the dictionary learning variables in the objective function.
-In addition, we consider including a sparse total variation (TV) penalty, for which we perform efficient optimization using the alternating direction method of multipliers (ADMM).

 We organize the paper as follows.
 In Section \ref{sec.background} we review CS-MRI inversion methods and the beta process for dictionary learning.
-In Section \ref{sec:proposed}, we describe the proposed regularization framework and optimization algorithm.
+In Section \ref{sec:proposed}, we describe the proposed regularization framework and algorithm.
+We derive a Markov Chain Monte Carlo (MCMC) sampling algorithm for stochastic optimization of the dictionary variables in the objective function.
+In addition, we consider including a sparse total variation (TV) penalty, for which we perform efficient optimization using the alternating direction method of multipliers (ADMM).
 We then show the advantages of the proposed Bayesian nonparametric regularization framework on several CS-MRI problems in Section \ref{sec.experiments}.